BrokerAnalysis

 Capital gains from forex trading are generally not taxed in Malaysia for individuals.
 However, if trading is your primary income source, it may be treated as business income.
 Consult a tax professional for your situation.

-International brokers offer leverage up to 1:2000 for Malaysian traders (e.g., Exness, RoboForex).
+International brokers offer flexible leverage options for Malaysian traders (e.g., Exness, RoboForex).
 However, high leverage increases risk - responsible risk management suggests using lower leverage levels.

 Exness Social Trading and OctaFX Copytrading are the best copy trading platforms for Malaysian traders.
 HFM's HFCopy is also popular.
 You can copy successful traders with as little as $100 (RM450).